nataliasiutsova/hw-js-assignments/assignment-operators.md

 ## Increment/decrement

-Increment/decrement can only be applied to variables\!
+Increment/decrement can only be applied to variables!

-1. Increment \+\+ increases a variable by 1:
+1. Increment ++ increases a variable by 1:

 ```
 let a=2;